skdelphix/maskdocs/docs/Securing_Sensitive_Data/Configuring_Your_Own_Algorithms.md

 The results of the masking job will show the following:

-Redacted Input File: The customer xxxx xxxx is satisfied with the terms of the sales xxxx.
+    The customer xxxx xxxx is satisfied with the terms of the sales xxxx.
 Please call to confirm at 718-223-7896.

 "Bob," "Jones," and "agreement" are redacted.